Jurets/mj_sam/report/assesment/README.md

 * Click menu item "Site administration->Reports->Student assessments"
 * Select student and click on one from two buttons in the row.
 Enjoy!

+# Log

+v2.7-r2
+- Fixed 500 error during zip downloading (may be on some servers)